Seattle Center Monorail: Service and fares

 The monorail takes approximately two minutes to travel between the Seattle Center and Westlake Center terminals, which are located 0.9 mi apart.
 Trains depart from each terminal approximately every 10 minutes, with a single train running continuously.
 The service has two seasonal schedules, with trains in the autumn and winter (September to May) operating for 13–14 hours per day from Monday to Saturday, ending at 11:00 p.m. on Fridays and Saturdays, and 12 hours on Sundays, ending at 9:00 p.m.
 The summer schedule is in use from May to September and has weekday trains operating for 16 hours and weekend trains for 15 hours, with service ending at 11:00 p.m. every day.
 Monorail service is typically reduced on national holidays and closed entirely on Thanksgiving Day and Christmas.
-During special events at Seattle Center, operating hours are extended and train frequencies are increased to every five minutes by using both trains in the fleet.
+During special events at the Seattle Center and Climate Pledge Arena, operating hours are extended and train frequencies are increased to every four minutes by using both trains in the fleet.